What is a Project Labor Agreement?

 Information for Contractors and Unions

-The safety of the public, as well as the safety of fellow employees, dictates that employees are not permitted to perform their duties while under the influence of drugs or alcohol.
+The Uniform Substance Abuse Prevention Policy was adopted by the SFPUC and the Unions as part of the PLA for the safety of the public as well as the safety of fellow employees.
+The policy dictates that employees are not permitted to perform their duties while under the influence of drugs or alcohol.
 This program supersedes any policies negotiated for any other work outside of the Project by Contractors and the Unions that might otherwise apply.
-Learn more about this policy.
+Learn more about the policy and the approved Third-Party Administrators.

 Collective Bargaining Agreements